Half of US adults could have a Covid-19 vaccine dose by the weekend, but experts say it's too soon to declare victory - KRDO

 President Joe Biden has set the goal for every state to open vaccination to all adults who want them by April 19, a task that is becoming easier as the supply and accessibility of vaccines increases, Slavitt said.

-But despite improvements, the pace for vaccinating all willing adults varies greatly among states, according to a CNN analysis of federal data.
+But despite improvements, the US has a long way to go before reaching herd immunity.
+Dr. Anthony Fauci has estimated 70-85% of the population needs to become immune.
+And the pace for vaccinating all willing adults varies greatly among states, according to a CNN analysis of federal data.

 While states like New York and North Dakota might vaccinate all willing adults by June, it could take some states until the end of 2021.
 And in a race against both spreading variants and increasing Covid-19 fatigue, experts say it is imperative to vaccinate Americans quickly.

 Some states are pulling back mask mandates and opening up capacity for businesses.
-But Dr. Anthony Fauci said Tuesday that foregoing preventative measures while the majority of Americans are still unvaccinated is a mistake.
+But Fauci said Tuesday that foregoing preventative measures while the majority of Americans are still unvaccinated is a mistake.

 “It is premature to declare a victory,” Fauci said.
 “We’ve got to continue and hang in there a bit longer by continuing with the public health measures.”